MahiAlJawad/ModernSwiftConcurrency-iOS/README.md

 Let us discuss some more possible suspension points.
 As we said earlier if there's an `await` keyword the function execution might be suspended and paused.
 But not mandatorily paused.
 Let's say there's enough core in the CPU to execute the function's task, then it will not pause the execution at all.
 But if there's a shortage of CPU core then the function execution might take a while so OS will decide by its priority of tasks that when to pause or resume the function execution.

-Oh yeah, you also can make computed property `async` as you can make any function.
+Oh yeah, you also can make the computed property `async` as you can make any function.
 You need `get async` keyword.

 Just imagine for now that you have the following function